 The Society of Children’s Book Writers and Illustrators

-The local chapter of SCBWI.
-This is a wonderful supportive, professional group of people.
+This is a wonderfully supportive, professional group of people.
 Learn the ropes of writing and illustrating for children.
 This organization can save you from making years of common mistakes.

 The Society of Children’s Book Writers and Illustrators is the only professional organization dedicated to serving the people who write, illustrate, or share a vital interest in children’s literature.
 Whether you are a professional writer, a famous illustrator, a beginner with a good idea, or

 somewhere in-between, SCBWI is here to serve you.
 Their Web site has a dual purpose: It exists as a service to their members as well as offering information about the children’s publishing industry and their organization to non-members.
 Your time here will be well spent.